gazconroy/digital-comma/_posts/2020-11-19-let-it-flow.md

 Rather than go into too much detail here, I've annotated the Power Automate flow to give you an idea of what's happening.
 You will need that email text you copied previously for pasting into the email notifications.

-**A word of caution** - Power Automate seems particularly resource intensive and crash-happy with email steps so make sure you save after you add each of yours.
+**A word of caution** - Power Automate seems particularly resource-intensive and crash-happy with email steps so make sure you save after you add each of yours.
 {: .notice--warning}

 !["The primary workflow"]({{ site.url }}{{ site.baseurl }}/assets/images/primary-workflow.png)